Wb-az/Reinforcement-Learning/README.md

 - LunarLander-v2
 - BipedalWalker-v3

-The results are shown in Table 2 and Figure 3.
+The best results are summarised in Table 1.

 Table 1.
 Training results of the continuos gym environments Lunar-Lander-v2 and BipedalWalker-v3 with the Soft Actor-Critic algorithm.
 The actor and critics had three hidden layers with 256